Chili's Baby Back Ribs Jingle Gets a Lizzo Remix After 30 Years

 Chili's found a brand spokesperson who also happens to be a self-described superfan.

-The casual dining chain has partnered with four-time Grammy Award-winning artist Lizzo to reimagine its iconic Baby Back Ribs jingle.
+The casual dining chain partnered with four-time Grammy Award-winning artist Lizzo to reimagine its iconic Baby Back Ribs jingle.

 The campaign comes on the heels of a real product upgrade.